kif-framework/KIF/README.md

 ![Rename product screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Rename Product.png)

 ### Configure the Testing Target
-Now that we have a target for our tests, we need to add the tests to that target.
+Now that you have a target for your tests, add the tests to that target.
 With the project settings still selected in the Project Navigator, and the new integration tests target selected in the project settings, select the "Build Phases" tab.
 Under the "Link Binary With Libraries" section, hit the "+" button.
 In the sheet that appears, select "libKIF.a" and click "Add".

 ![Add libKIF library screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Library.png)

 ![Add libKIF library screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Library Sheet.png)

-Next, we'll make sure that we can access the KIF header files.
-To do this, we'll add the KIF directory to the "Header Search Paths" build setting.
+Next, make sure that we can access the KIF header files.
+To do this, add the KIF directory to the "Header Search Paths" build setting.
 Start by selecting the "Build Settings" tab of the project settings, and from there, use the filter control to find the "Header Search Paths" setting.
 Double click the value, and add the search path "$(SRCROOT)/Frameworks/KIF/" to the list.
 Mark the entry as recursive.
 If it's not there already, you should add the "$(inherited)" entry as the first entry in this list.

 ![Add header search paths screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Header Search Paths.png)